Patching over Analytic Fibers and the Local-Global Principle: Nice covers for the relative projective line

 \begin{nota} Let $S$ be a normal \textit{good} $k$-analytic space (\textit{i.e.} affinoid domains form a basis of the Berkovich topology on $S$).
 Suppose that $\dim{S}<\dim_{\mathbb{Q}} \mathbb{R}_{>0}/|k^\times| \otimes_{\mathbb{Z}} \mathbb{Q}$.
 Let us denote by $\pi$ the structural morphism $\mathbb{P}_{S}^{1,\mathrm{an}} \rightarrow S.$ Let $x \in S$ be such that $\mathcal{O}_{S,x}$ is a field.
-Let $F_x$ be the fiber of $x$ on ~$\mathbb{P}_S^{1,\mathrm{an}}$, which can be endowed with the analytic structure of $\mathbb{P}_{\mathcal{H}(x)}^{1, \mathrm{an}}$. \end{nota} Remark that a connected affinoid domain of $S$ is integral.
+Let $F_x$ be the fiber of $x$ on ~$\mathbb{P}_S^{1,\mathrm{an}}$, which can be endowed with the analytic structure of~$\mathbb{P}_{\mathcal{H}(x)}^{1, \mathrm{an}}$. \end{nota} Remark that a connected affinoid domain of $S$ is integral.

 Let us explain the hypothesis on the dimension of $S$ in Notation \ref{17aaa}.
 As in \cite{une}, type ~3 points play a very important role for obtaining patching results \textit{around} the fiber $F_x.$ Hence, their existence \textit{on} the fiber is crucial and, as will be seen in the next lemma, this is guaranteed by the condition we imposed on the dimension of $S$.
 Recall that for a complete ultrametric field $K$, a $K$-analytic curve contains type 3 points if and only if $\sqrt{|K^\times|} \neq \mathbb{R}_{>0}$.
-For $a \in K$ and $r \in \mathbb{R}_{>0},$ recall the notation $\eta_{a,r}$ for a point of $\mathbb{P}_K^{1, \mathrm{an}}$ in \cite[1.1.2.3]{poilibri}.

 \begin{lm} Let $Y$ be a normal $k$-analytic space such that $\dim{Y}<\dim_{\mathbb{Q}} \mathbb{R}_{>0}/|k^\times| \otimes_{\mathbb{Z}} \mathbb{Q}$.
-Then, for any $y \in Y,$ ${\sqrt{|\mathcal{H}(y)^\times|} \neq \mathbb{R}_{>0}}.$ \end{lm}
+Then for any $y \in Y,$ ${\sqrt{|\mathcal{H}(y)^\times|} \neq \mathbb{R}_{>0}}.$ \end{lm}